 · Transmission (films about music and pop culture);

 · Cinema Falado (Portuguese-speaking or Portuguese-culture related films);

 · Planetarium (immersive films made for fulldome theatres).

 The festival has also Focus on directors or other themes.
 In previous editions, these Focuses were dedicated to Jean Rouch, Thom Andersen, Lionel Rogosin, Chantal Akerman, Peter Mettler, Matías Piñeiro, António Reis/Margarida Cordeiro, Eryk Rocha, Chris Petit, the Sensory Ethnography Lab or the Archive, fostering the discovery of new and highlighted authors with screenings and debates.

 Porto/Post/Doc also aims to discuss contemporary cinema, mainly in Q&A post-screenings, book launches and the Forum of the Real, a seminar with specialists, scholars and artists.
 With School Trip, our educative project, the festival promotes special screenings, workshops and masterclasses for children and teenagers.
 This educative programme also promotes the Cinema Novo Competition, aimed for Portuguese students and Portuguese film schools.

-The festival will occupy two of the main venues of Porto – Rivoli, Teatro Municipal do Porto; Cinema Passos Manuel -, a historic and cosmopolitan city, a centre of a vibrant community and nightlife.
+The festival will occupy two of the main venues of Porto – Rivoli, Teatro Municipal do Porto and Cinema Passos Manuel, a historic and cosmopolitan city, a centre of a vibrant community and nightlife.